 1. Ohio Dominican University

-Ohio Dominican University is guided by the Dominican motto: “To contemplate truth and to share with others the fruits of this contemplation.”
+The Dominican motto guides Ohio Dominican University: “To contemplate truth and share with others the fruits of this contemplation.”
 This truth is manifested in its Online MBA program that develops skills and competencies for middle- and senior-level leadership roles.
 The program is ACBSP-accredited and offers an online concentration in Leadership.

 The Ohio Dominican MBA program is offered 100% online, and students have the same access to resources as their on-campus counterparts.
 Interaction is highly encouraged through discussion boards, video chat with faculty and peers, and class discussions.
-Students may also opt for a Flex format where they can alternate between in-person and online classes throughout the program.
-The 12 courses are spread throughout five eight-week sessions, and can be completed in as little as 16 months or on an average of 22 months.
+Students may also opt for a Flex format to alternate between in-person and online classes throughout the program.
+The 12 courses are spread throughout five eight-week sessions and can be completed in as little as 16 months or on an average of 22 months.

-To be accepted in the program, students must have a 3.0 GPA for their undergraduate degree from a regionally accredited institution.
-If this criteria is not met, the applicant must have a 2.75 GPA in the last 60 hours of the bachelor’s degree and must satisfy one of these criteria: GMAT score in the top 50th percentile, earning a B or better grade in all foundation course knowledge, or at least two years of professional work experience.
+Students must have a 3.0 GPA for their undergraduate degree from a regionally accredited institution to be accepted in the program.
+If these criteria are not met, the applicant must have a 2.75 GPA in the last 60 hours of the bachelor’s degree and must satisfy one of these criteria: GMAT score in the top 50th percentile, earning a B or better grade in all foundation course knowledge, or at least two years of professional work experience.